SwedbankPay/developer.swedbankpay.com/_includes/payment-order-other-features.md

 `UpdateOrder` you need to `refresh()` the
-[Payment Menu front end][payment-menu-front-end] if the payment order is updated asynchronously with AJAX or in another browser tab, so that the new amount is shown to the end customer." %}
+[Payment Menu front end][payment-menu-front-end] if the payment order is updated asynchronously with AJAX or in another browser tab, so that the new amount is shown to the payer." %}

 If the page is refreshed by a full page reload, `refresh()` is not necessary.